Polish Post: History

 In 1928 the government-owned enterprise Polish Post, Telegraph and Telephone was established.
 In 1939 the Defence of the Polish Post Office in Danzig (Gdańsk).
 In 1944 the Lublin postal district was established, which is considered to be the beginning of the contemporary Polish Post.
 In 1991 a section providing telecommunication services was separated from the state organizational unit PPTiT, (Telekomunikacja Polska) was created.
 On January 1st, 2006, Polish Post introduced the cash on delivery services, at the same time resigning from linking the cash on delivery service with other services (letters, parcels).
 In 2008 a new sorting center was opened in Zabrze.
 On 1 September 2009, Polish Post, as a result of commercialization, was transformed into a joint stock company.
 Until 31 August 2009 it functioned as Public Utility State Enterprise "Polish Post" (Państwowe Przedsiębiorstwo Użyteczności Publicznej "Poczta Polska").
 On 1 January 2010 the Polish Post introduced the "E-PARCEL" service.
 On 1 January 2012 the company was reformed with the introduction of a new organizational structure, part of which 62 district branches were transformed into 17 Regions of the Network.
 In January 2012 the Post Office introduced the "Dimensional package" and the "Business package" services.
 In January 2013 the Polish Post presents a new visual identification, first post office facility of a new type was opened and a new website of the Post Office was launched.
 In May 2013 According to the UKE, the Polish Post delivery of letters and parcels is faster than before.
-On September 2013 the Polish Post introduced electronic notice In October 2013 the Polish Post introduced postal e-services: neo-stamp, neo-letter and neo-postcard.
-On June 2014 Polish Post launched "ecommerce.poczta-polska.pl" platform – a place comprehensive support for customers conducting business on the Internet.
+In September 2013 the Polish Post introduced electronic notice In October 2013 the Polish Post introduced postal e-services: neo-stamp, neo-letter and neo-postcard.
+In June 2014 Polish Post launched "ecommerce.poczta-polska.pl" platform – a place comprehensive support for customers conducting business on the Internet.
 In November 2014 new modern machinery for sorting letters have been installed in few sorting centres of letters and parcels.
 In May 2014 new solutions for business called "Neofaktura" (Neofacture) i "Neorachunek" (Neobill) on Envelo platform became available.
 They allow keeping transactions settlement of companies or households accounts in one place on the net.
 From January 2015 became recognized in the same way as a traditional registered letter.
 In 2019 a new sorting center was opened in Białystok and in 2023 a new sorting center was opened in Lublin.